-Located at 22 Manchester Road in Derry, NH, Recore Trading Company, L.L.C. does everything in house—de-canning, milling, sampling and lab analysis of any size lot.
+Located at 4 Bridle Bridge Rd, Hudson, NH, Recore Trading Company, L.L.C. does everything in house—de-canning, milling, sampling and lab analysis of any size lot.
 This gives Recore a distinct advantage over any other converter buyer and has made us the strongest buyer of scrap catalytic converters in the Northeast and beyond!
 We have the precious metals experience including our exclusive assay based knowledge to group similar metal content cats together and process them that way for maximum return.
 All of our customers are consistently seeing significantly higher returns for their product.
 We are known for our prompt, courteous and friendly service with immediate cash payment.
 Whether you are a large or small automotive recycler, repair facility, scrap yard, towing company or an individual, we welcome the opportunity to earn your business.
 We have demonstrated a strong commitment to our customer’s satisfaction by treating others how we want to be treated.

 Do you have vehicles that need to be crushed.
 With your commitment to sell your flats and converters to us, Recore will loan you their car crusher for FREE!
 You get your cars crushed for FREE and top dollar for your products.
 If you are not comfortable crushing your own vehicles, for a small fee Recore Trading will come and crush them for you.

 Download Newsletter http://www.recoretrading.com/wp-content/uploads/2019/08/August-2019-Newsletter.pdf A guess list is the more accurate name of a price list when used for the purchase of catalytic converters.
 Price/guess lists and code numbers are the methods used by some converter buyers to guess at a value of your material.
 Unfortunately, for the seller (the yard) these methods are far from Read More [...]